 Eventually, her right lung was injured due to the systemwide (systemic) organ failure of her liver, gallbladder and lungs.

 The cause of Romy’s liver damage was more than likely pancreatitis, but she possibly had underlying, age-related, chronic liver deterioration as well.
-After reviewing the medical records, Dr. Dodds strongly believes that the pancreatitis was resolving but Romy unfortunately passed away from the high bilirubin in her bloodstream, as well as severe damage and dysfunction in her liver as bile flow was stagnant.
+After reviewing the medical records, W. Jean Dodds strongly believes that the pancreatitis was resolving but Romy unfortunately passed away from the high bilirubin in her bloodstream, as well as severe damage and dysfunction in her liver as bile flow was stagnant.

 Did Romy get into anything or was fed fatty food to cause the acute pancreatitis?